lhazlewood/scms/README.md

 ## Quickstart

+SCMS is a simple command line program that requires Java to generate your site (**note**: the generated site does not require Java or any other programming language).

-SCMS requires a Java runtime.
-Ensure you have Java installed by running the following command:
+Check to see if you have Java installed by running the following command at a terminal prompt:

     $ java -version